Bangkok - Si Lom district and Alligators

 Show trip route

-We went down to breakfast at around 09.45hrs, we are only just making the deadline and didn't wake this morning until 8:20 hrs.
+We went down to breakfast at around 09.45, we were only just making the deadline as didn't wake again until 8:20.

-We took a Tuk Tuk to Hua Lamphong railway station ( we cannot pronounce this but the Tuk Tuk drivers accept our efforts of 'Humpa Lumpah) and boarded the underground east for 2 stops.
-The subway is very clean, airy and efficient and good value for money.
-When we emerged into the daylight we discovered the other Bangkok, modern, richer, commercial and boring unless you like shopping.
+We took a Tuk Tuk to Hua Lamphong railway station ( we could not pronounce this but the Tuk Tuk drivers accepted our efforts of 'Humpa Lumpah') and boarded the underground east for 2 stops.
+The subway was very clean, airy and efficient and good value for money.
+When we emerged into the daylight we discovered the other Bangkok, modern, richer, commercial and boring, unless you like shopping.

 We wandered around an impressive shopping mall four storeys high and then stopped for a coffee and iced mocha.
 Nice but, very commercial.